 Pitbull Lab Mix Personality

-You can never be certain which traits your dog will inherit from which parent, so you can’t predict the exact temperament of your Pitbull Lab pup.
+Pitbull Lab puppy temperaments are hard to predict.
 They will likely be an energetic and loyal dog that loves attention from their owner.

-If there is more Pitbull temperament in them, your dog may be more reserved and docile.
-Thorough socialisation will be essential for this pup.
-If they inherit more Labrador personality they will probably be very social and exuberant.
+If there is more Pitbull temperament in them, your dog will be more reserved and docile than if they inherit the Labrador temperament.

 Training Your Pitbull Lab Mix